Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 Verify parking availability and accessibility features for guests with mobility concerns.
 You'll also need clarity on the venue's insurance coverage and any legal requirements you must meet.

 Finally, the financial and coordination aspects should be addressed.
-Request a complete breakdown of costs, including any hidden fees or overtime charges.
+Request a complete cost breakdown, including any hidden fees or overtime charges.

 Understand their cancellation policy and payment schedule.
 If they provide a coordinator, determine what services are included and how they'll support you throughout the planning process.